 Story Starters with Good Luck Minis and Safari Ltd. TOOBS

-Your child will pick a Good Luck Mini from the Safari Ltd. XL Good Luck Minis Blind Bag and/or a landmark figurine from the Safari Ltd. Around the World TOOB in a separate container.
+Place an assortment of Good Luck Minis and TOOB characters in a container and landmark figurines from the Safari Ltd. Around the World TOOB in a separate container.
 Have your child choose a toy from both containers.
-Their story will then include the chosen character and/or the landmark.
+Their story will then include the chosen toys.
 For example, they may pick a Good Luck Mini dragon and the Pyramids in Egypt, and so their story would be about a dragon in Egypt.
 They can choose additional characters or landmarks to jumpstart more ideas.

 Creative Partner Stories with Safari Ltd. TOOBS

 For example, if we used the Pirates TOOB, a child might pick out the ship.
 They could possibly start the story out as, “Once there was a haunted pirate ship…” The next person would close their eyes and pick something else from the TOOB.
-Whatever item they chose would be added in to the story.
+Whatever item they chose would be added into the story.
 This can be done out loud, written down, or a combination of both.
-To add even more fun, mix different Safari TOOBs together to get a funny mix of crazy story elements.
+To add even more fun, mix different Safari LTD. TOOBS together to get a funny mix of crazy story elements.

 Nature Journaling is a wonderful way to get kids outside and writing!
-They can take along a journal and write/draw about their findings.
+They can take along a journal and Safariology exploration tools to write/draw about their findings.
 There are so many interesting things to see in nature to jump start creativity.